chahalbaljinder/free-react-tailwind-admin-dashboard/src/new-screens/README.md

-# New Screens - Figma to React Conversion Guide
+# New Screens - Standalone Package

-This folder contains screens converted from Figma designs using the existing components and elements from the codebase.
+This package contains all the new screens that can be used independently without external dependencies.
+Originally converted from Figma designs, now made completely portable.

+## Features

+✅ **Self-contained**: No external imports outside the package
+✅ **Theme Support**: Built-in dark/light theme context
+✅ **Responsive Design**: Mobile-first Tailwind CSS
+✅ **TypeScript**: Full type safety
+✅ **Modular**: Export individual screens or the complete package

+## Standalone Export Ready

+This package is designed to be completely portable.
+You can copy the entire `new-screens` folder to any React project and it will work independently.

 ## Available Components Library